To serve the Church among the slavic nations of the world by assisting it to become fully equipped to fulfil the great commission of Jesus Christ

 How did our work develop?

-Forest SchoolDuring the 1970s SGA (UK) began to develop a more focused ministry through responding to specific requests from Eastern European church leaders.
-The major change was to answer requests for Biblical leadership training and equipping of national believers who were working among their own peoples.
-This programme began in small groups meeting secretly in homes or in forest and mountain locations away from the prying eyes of the secret police.
+During the 1970s SGA (UK) began to develop a more focused ministry, by responding to specific requests from Eastern European church leaders.
+The major change was in response to the desire for Biblical leadership training and the equipping of national believers who were working among their own people.
+This programme began with small groups meeting secretly in homes or in forest and mountain locations away from the prying eyes of the secret police.
 Other believers heard about these Bible studies and invited SGA teams to their areas.
-By the late eighties there were seven groups meeting across Romania in strategic places.
-Similar invitations came from other countries where believers longed to be instructed in the Word.
+By the late 1980s there were seven groups meeting across Romania in strategic places.
+Similar invitations came from other countries where believers longed for instruction in God’s Word.

 What is the core of our work?